shijithpk/music-discovery/README.md

 Have written in more detail about why I coded it in this [blog post](http://shijith.com/blog/automating-music-discovery/).

 If you don't want to code anything and just want the music, you have two options:
-1. a [demo playlist](https://open.spotify.com/playlist/0kqXhlpDiRbab64ip8g8Ap) created using the default settings.
+1. Follow a [demo playlist](https://open.spotify.com/playlist/0kqXhlpDiRbab64ip8g8Ap) created using the default choices.
-2. my [personal playlist](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH) that mines 33 sources of new music.
+2. Follow my [personal playlist](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH) that mines 33 sources of new music.
+(Might be too much for most people though.)

 ### Who this is for